 Student Learning Outcomes

-Concepts behind each SLO are introduced to the student through course materials and assignments then developed further in subsequent course material, and then assessed by a direct measure, which demonstrates the student's mastery of the competency.
-The introduction, development and assessment of an SLO can span several courses and will be highlighted in the syllabi of those courses.
+The BSRT Program has 6 major Student Learning Objectives (SLOs) that are evaluated and reported to the Chairman of the Kinesiology Department and the Dean of the College of Health and Human Services.
+Concepts behind each Student Learning Objectives are introduced to course materials and assignments, develop further in subsequent course material and finally, assessed by a direct measure, which demonstrates the student's mastery of the competency.
+The introduction, development and assessment of a Student Learning Objective can span several courses and will be highlighted in the syllabi of those courses.

 Performance by students (usually on assignments or exams) is the objective evidence, and we use the Graduate Exit Survey to assess subjective graduate opinion on how the program has performed.
 Student Learning Objectives have been designed to address the core objectives of the program and are as follows: